Partnering with Michael Smith Health Research BC

 More information

-Contact our Partnerships team at any time throughout the year to discuss how partnering with Health Research BC can help you grow research in your priority area.
+Contact our partnerships team at any time throughout the year to discuss how partnering with Health Research BC can help you grow research in your priority area.

 Muneerah Kassam

-Manager, Partnerships
+Director, Partnerships

 mkassam@healthresearchbc.ca